GenesysCloudBlueprints/aws-eventbridge-user-presence-update-blueprint/blueprint/index.md

 ## Solution components

 * **[Genesys Cloud](https://www.genesys.com/genesys-cloud "Opens the Genesys Cloud website")** - A suite of Genesys cloud services for enterprise-grade communications, collaboration, and contact center management.
 You create and manage OAuth clients in Genesys Cloud.
-* **[AWS SAM CLI](https://aws.amazon.com/serverless/sam/ "Opens the AWS SAM CLI website")** - A cross-platform CLI that provides a Lambda-like execution environment that lets you locally build, test, and debug applications defined by SAM templates.
+* **[AWS Serverless Application Model (SAM) Command Line Interface (CLI)](https://aws.amazon.com/serverless/sam/ "Opens the AWS SAM CLI website")** - A cross-platform CLI that provides a Lambda-like execution environment for locally building, testing, and debugging applications defined by SAM templates.
-* **[AWS DynamoDB](https://aws.amazon.com/dynamodb/ "Opens the AWS DynamoDB website")** - A fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
+* **[Amazon DynamoDB](https://aws.amazon.com/dynamodb/ "Opens the Amazon DynamoDB website")** - A highly available, highly scalable NoSQL database that provides fast and predictable performance in a multi-region environment.
-* **[AWS Lambda](https://aws.amazon.com/lambda/ "Opens the AWS Lambda website")** - A compute service that lets you run code without provisioning or managing servers.
+* **[AWS Lambda](https://aws.amazon.com/lambda/ "Opens the AWS Lambda website")** - A serverless computing service for running code without creating or maintaining the underlying infrastructure.
-* **[AWS EventBridge](https://aws.amazon.com/eventbridge/ "Opens the AWS EventBridge website")** - A serverless event bus that makes it easier to build event-driven applications at scale using events generated from your applications, integrated Software-as-a-Service (SaaS) applications, and AWS services.
+* **[Amazon EventBridge](https://aws.amazon.com/eventbridge/ "Opens the Amazon EventBridge website")** - A scalable, serverless event bus that streams real-time data to selected targets based on custom routing rules.
 * **[AWS CloudFormation](https://aws.amazon.com/cloudformation/ "Opens the AWS CloudFormation website")** - A service that gives developers and businesses an easy way to create a collection of related AWS and third-party resources, and provision and manage them in an orderly and predictable fashion.
 * **[Node.js](https://nodejs.org/en/ "Opens the NodeJs website")** - An open-source, cross-platform JavaScript runtime environment.
-* **[Python](https://www.python.org/ "Opens the Python website")** - An interpreted high-level general-purpose programming language.
+* **[Python](https://www.python.org/ "Opens the Python website")** - An interpreted, high-level programming language that is used to quickly build modularized, object-oriented programs.

 ## Software development kits (SDKs)

-* **[AWS SDK for Python (Boto3)](https://aws.amazon.com/sdk-for-python/ "Opens the AWS SDK for Python (Boto3) page on the Amazon website")** - The AWS SDK for Python.
-Boto3 makes it easy to integrate your Python application, library, or script with AWS services including, Amazon S3, Amazon EC2, Amazon DynamoDB.
-This blueprint uses Boto3 for writing user presence updates to DynamoDB.
+* **[AWS SDK for Python (Boto3)](https://aws.amazon.com/sdk-for-python/ "Opens the AWS SDK for Python (Boto3) page on the Amazon website")** - Enables developers to build and deploy Python applications that integrate with AWS services.
+This blueprint uses Boto3 to write user presence updates to Amazon DynamoDB.

-* **[AWS SDK for JavaScript](https://aws.amazon.com/sdk-for-javascript/ "Opens the AWS SDK for JavaScript page on the Amazon website")** - AWS SDK for JavaScript Client for Node.js, Browser and React Native.
-This blueprint uses the AWS SDK or JavaScript for writing user presence updates to DynamoDB.
+* **[AWS SDK for JavaScript](https://aws.amazon.com/sdk-for-javascript/ "Opens the AWS SDK for JavaScript page on the Amazon website")** - Enables developers to build and deploy JavaScript applications that use AWS services.
+This blueprint uses the AWS SDK for JavaScript to write user presence updates to DynamoDB.

 ## Prerequisites

 ### Specialized knowledge

-* Knowledge of AWS services including SAM, DynamoDB, Lambda, EventBridge and CloudFormation
+* AWS Cloud Practitioner-level knowledge of AWS CloudFormation, AWS IAM, AWS Lambda, AWS SAM CLI, Amazon DynamoDB, and Amazon EventBridge
-* Experience with TypeScript, JavaScript or Python
+* Experience with TypeScript, JavaScript, or Python

 ### Genesys Cloud account